dlsuarez/useful-odoo-scripts/README.md

 ## oca_downloader

-* Python script to download all packets from Comunity Branch of Odoo in the most recent version (except master).
+* Python script to download all packets from Comunity Branch of Odoo in the most recent version (excepting master).